nayanamangalpalli/remove-oggy-java-example-/README.md

 ## Method

-The method copies the values except oggy to a new list.</br>
+The method copies the values except oggy to a new list.
-Then previous list is replaced with new one.